-- The west side route is the most popular and is the default choice when you reserve a half-day kayak tour.
-It features the best orca whale watching waters in the United States!
-When whales aren’t present we typically see a few seals, some marine birds, an active bald eagle nest, and often porpoises.
+It features some of the best whale watching waters in the United States!
+When whales aren’t present we typically see a few seals and some marine birds.
+There is also an active bald eagle nest and often porpoises.

-- The south side route launches from the San Juan Islands National Historical Park directly into some of the best whale-watching waters in the US.
-Both minke whales and orcas hunt over the Salmon Bank where prey concentrates.
-Like the east side, it is excellent for seals and a great variety of marine birds.
+Minke whales and both types of orcas hunt there.
+The shallow Salmon Bank just off shore is where prey concentrates.
+Like the east side, it is excellent for seals!
+A great variety of marine birds live on the south side too.
 And the vista is spectacular!
 The south side is very exposed to wind and waves and is often unsuitable for beginners.
-If we believe whales are there at the time of your tour, and the weather is cooperative, we may paddle the south side route.
+If we believe whales are there at the time of your tour, we may paddle the south side route.
+However, the weather must be cooperative.
 Groups and families often request private trips at this location.